Citizenship & Immigration

 - Study materials for the naturalization exam, including flash cards and multimedia tools

-For citizenship-related questions, please call your nearest LA County Library location.
+Borrow or place a hold on a Citizenship in a Bag toolkit For citizenship-related questions, please call your nearest LA County Library location.

 The U.S. Constitution was signed on September 17, 1787 by the Founding Fathers.
 Celebrate this important document and what it means to be a U.S. Citizen on Constitution Day and Citizenship Day with these books!